HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 When all the coals are covered with gray ash, assemble the cooker and place the roast bone-side down on the top grate.
 Insert a probe thermometer in the center of the roast to monitor the internal meat temperature during cooking.

-Cook at 350°F to 5-10° below the final internal temperature you want to achieve.
+Cook the rib roast to 5-10° below the final internal temperature you want to achieve.
 Residual heat in the meat will cause the internal temp to rise 5-10°F during a 30 minute rest after cooking.

 There's no need to turn or baste the roast during the cooking process.

-Here's how the cooker temperatures and vent settings went during the cooking process on November 27, 2004.
+Here’s how the cooker temperatures and vent settings went during my cook on November 27, 2004.

 Note that the vent percentages represent the way I set the vents at the time indicated.

-Place the roast on a rimmed baking pan, cover loosely with aluminum foil, and let rest 30 minutes before slicing.
-This allows the meat to finish cooking and for the juices to redistribute and stabilized within the roast.
+Place the roast on a rimmed baking sheet pan, cover loosely with aluminum foil, and let rest 30 minutes before slicing.
+This allows the meat to finish cooking and for the juices to redistribute and stabilize within the roast.

-Alternatively, you can hold the roast at serving temperature for up to an hour by wrapping it tightly with two layers of foil and placing it in an empty ice chest.
+Alternatively, you can hold the roast at serving temperature for up to an hour by wrapping it tightly with two layers of foil and placing it in an empty cooler.

-Remove the twine used to tie the roast.
-Roll the roast onto its side so the bones are vertical to the cutting board and the ends of the bones are pointing straight up.
-Using the bones as a handle, cut downward close to the bones and remove them, as shown in Picture 1.
-Reserve the bones as a snack for the chef.
+To carve, remove the twine and roll the roast onto its side so the bones are pointing straight up.
+Using the bones as a handle, cut downward close to the bones using a sharp boning knife or an electric carving knife to remove the bones.
+Click here to see the cutting process as a GIF.

-Next, place the roast flat on the cutting board and carve slices to your desired thickness.
+Next, place the roast flat on the cutting board and carve slices 1/2″ thick or to your liking.
+Cut the bones into individual pieces and serve them along with the roast…or save them for yourself!

 Back to Cooking Topics